HanaShams/QuickNote/README.md

 - ❌ Delete notes
 - 📋 Display notes in a RecyclerView
 - 💾 Local storage using Room database
-- 🎨 Custom app theme with maroon toolbar
+- 🎨 Custom app theme

 ---